ubernostrum/django-contact-form/docs/forms.rst

 Contact form classes
 ====================

-There are two contact-form classes provided in django-contact-form;
+There are two contact-form classes included in django-contact-form;
-one provides all the basic infrastructure for a contact form, and will usually be the base class for subclasses which want to extend or modify functionality.
+one provides all the infrastructure for a contact form, and will usually be the base class for subclasses which want to extend or modify functionality.
 The other is a subclass which adds spam filtering to the contact form.